XiaofanHuCoding/IBM_Projects/README.md

   - This is a practice project from IBM Machine Learning with Python - A Practical Introduction course.
   - The dataset was from a telecommunication provider and it has information about the customers.
 The goal is to predict which customers belong to which groups so the company could provider better service plans.
   - The model was built by using KNN.
 The model was evaluated by using accuracy parameter and it indicates that when k=38, the model has the best accuracy.

+### 7. Decision Tree
+- This is a practice project from IBM Machine Learning with Python - A Practical Introduction course.
+- The dataset was collected from a set of patients, all of whom suffered from the same illness.
+During their course of treatment, each patient responded to one of 5 medications, Drug A, Drug B, Drug c, Drug x and Drug y.
+- I built a Decision Tree model to predict which types of patients should use what kind of drugs.
+The prediction action is 0.98 which indicates a very good match between prediction and test set.

+### 8. Logistic Regression
+- This is a practice project from IBM Machine Learning with Python - A Practical Introduction course.
+- The dataset was from a telecommunication company that can be used for predicting customer churn.
+This is a historical customer dataset where each row represents one customer.
+The data is relatively easy to understand, and you may uncover insights you can use immediately.
+Typically it is less expensive to keep customers than acquire new ones, so the focus of this analysis is to predict the customers who will stay with the company.
+This data set provides information to help you predict what behavior will help you to retain customers.
+You can analyze all relevant customer data and develop focused customer retention programs.
+- A logistic regression model was built to predict customer churn.
+F1 score and log loss were used for model evaluation.